qlineai2025/qline/src/DOCUMENTATION.md

 #### 8. Smooth, Time-Based Scrolling Animation
 To ensure a fluid teleprompter experience, the scrolling is driven by a custom animation loop.
 *   **`requestAnimationFrame`**: This browser API synchronizes animations with the display's refresh rate, preventing stuttering.
 *   **Time-Based Calculation**: The scroll speed is calculated based on the actual time elapsed between frames (`deltaTime`).
 This ensures that the scrolling speed remains consistent regardless of device performance.
+The amount to scroll is calculated as `pixelsPerSecond * (deltaTime / 1000)`.
+Padding is added to the bottom of the scroll container equal to the container's own height minus the vertical margin, ensuring the last line of text can scroll all the way to the top reading line.